-Source: FIND, updated July 23, 2022 Note: Data shown by country income category from January 2020 through July 2022.
+Source: FIND, updated August 6, 2022

+Note: Data shown by country income category from January 2020 through August 2022.
 Average number of daily tests includes antigen and PCR tests.

 The average daily testing rate rose steeply for high-income countries in 2021, rising above the 1 test per 1,000 people target in July 2020 and peaking at more than 11 per 1,000 in January 2022.
 Testing rates for middle-income countries remained far lower, seldom reaching the 1 per 1,000 target.
 For low-income countries, the line from 2020 to present is essentially flat, with testing rates that have rarely risen to even 0.1 in 1,000 (Figure 11.2).
+In the last two weeks, the average number of daily tests has increased for all income groups except for low-income.

 This area of pandemic response has received far less global attention than vaccines.
 The ACT-A diagnostics pillar has raised just 1.4% of the funding target, while the therapeutics pillar (which includes oxygen as a treatment) has raised 5.4%.

 Figure 12.1.
-Proportion of the \$4.73 billion ACT-A diagnostics budget that is currently funded Figure 12.2.
+Proportion of the \$4.73 billion ACT-A diagnostics budget that is currently funded

+Figure 12.2.
 Proportion of the \$2.48 billion ACT-A therapeutics budget that is currently funded